ZiwenZhuang/exptools/README.md

     If any types of attribute not found error occurred, that should be missing from your launch file.

-    b.
-Script running experiment
+2. Script running experiment

     Your actual script that carries out the experiment should be in this following API.

     ```python
     from exptools.launching.variant import load_variant